platformsh/platformsh-docs/docs/src/integrations/activity/slack.md

 toc: false
 ---

-The following example activity script will post a message to a Slack channel every time it is triggered.
+The following example activity script posts a message to a Slack channel every time it's triggered.

-To use it, paste it as-is into a `.js` file and then add it as a new [script integration](/integrations/activity/_index.md#installing).
-Be sure to specify which events it should trigger on using the `--events` switch, and if desired which `--environments` you want.
+To use it, follow these steps:

+1. Paste the code below into a `.js` file.
+2. Add it as a new [script integration](./_index.md#installing).

+   Specify which events should trigger it using the `--events` flag.
+   Optionally specify environments with the `--environments` flag.
-Second, create a new Slack webhook through your Slack administrative interface.
-See the [Slack documentation](https://api.slack.com/messaging) for how to do so.
-At the end you will be given a URL that points to `https://hooks.slack.com/...`.
+3. Create a new Slack webhook In your Slack administrative interface, [create a new Slack webhook](https://api.slack.com/messaging/webhooks).
+   You get a URL starting with `https://hooks.slack.com/`.

-Third, add that URL to your project as a [variable](../../development/variables/_index.md) named `SLACK_URL`.
+4. Add that URL to your project as a [variable](../../development/variables/_index.md) named `SLACK_URL`.

+   The variable can't be set as sensitive.
+   Sensitive variables aren't currently included in activity script payload.

+   Note the variable isn't added to the environment as a ["top-level" environment variable](https://docs.platform.sh/development/variables.html#top-level-environment-variables).
+   If you set this variable as `env:SLACK_URL`, update the script accordingly (`const url = ENV_VARIABLES["env:SLACK_URL"];`).

-Now, any activities that meet the events/environment criteria you specified will get reported to Slack.
+Now, any activities that meet the events/environment criteria you specified are reported to Slack.

 Once you have it working, you're free to modify the code below as desired.
-See the [Slack messaging documentation](https://api.slack.com/messaging/composing/layouts) for how to format more complex messages.

-{{< note >}}
-Uploading the snippet below will work out-of-the-box, given two assumptions:

-1. The project-level variable `SLACK_URL` is not set as a ["top-level" environment variable](https://docs.platform.sh/development/variables.html#top-level-environment-variables).
-That is, it does not include the prefix `env:`.
-If you do set this variable as `env:SLACK_URL`, you will need to update the snippet accordingly (i.e. `const url = ENV_VARIABLES["env:SLACK_URL"];`).
-2. This script will only work if the webhook URL for your Slack workspace and channel is _not_ a sensitive variable.
-Sensitive variables are not included in the `activity.payload.deployment.variables` object at this time.
-{{< /note >}}
+For formatting more complex messages, see the [Slack messaging documentation](https://api.slack.com/messaging/composing/layouts).

 ```javascript
 function getEnvironmentVariables() {